fMichaleczek/PSFactory/README.md

 ### `Add-Sample`

-This command is used to invoke a plaster template built-in the Sampler module.
+This command is used to invoke a plaster template built-in the PSFactory module.
 With this function you can bootstrap your module project by adding classes, functions and associated tests, examples and configuration elements.